California's Elite in 1879. Rare Lithograph by Britton & Rey after Photographs by Bradley & Rulofson.

 Accompanied with a photocopy (negative photostat) of the printed key which identifies the people shown in the lithograph: Key Block of the Prominent San Franciscans "At the Play."

-The last copy recorded at auction was sold in 1948 at the Norris sale.
+Other than the present example, the last copy recorded at auction was sold in 1948 at the Norris sale.
 WorldCat locates only three copies (U.C.
 Berkeley, Lawrence Lab, and the Institute of Government Studies).
 We can also find examples at the Huntington Library and

 A finely produced lithograph by California's premier 19th-century lithographic establishment; and a wonderful example of what might be styled proto social media.